rupok/greenmetrics/readme.txt

 * **Email Templates**: Fully customizable email templates with color schemes, placeholders, and content options.
 * **Email History**: Track and view all sent email reports with detailed history and status information.
 * **Visual Chart Generation**: Beautiful charts showing metrics trends over time in email reports.
-* **Export Capabilities**: Export your environmental metrics data for external analysis.
+* **Data Export & Import**: Export your environmental metrics data in CSV, JSON, or PDF formats, and import previously exported data with options to skip, replace, or merge duplicates.

 ### 🌍 Who Is This For?